Our

 Initiative Coordinator, Cradle-To-Career

-Erik is a proud “Dreamer” and first-generation college graduate who is passionate about helping underserved communities and empowering the next generation of central valley residents through education.
-When he was 7, his family moved from Oakland, California to the central valley to start their own food business in local flea markets, where Erik helped his parents throughout high school and college.
-During his time in college, Erik found a passion for advocating for underserved communities through his work with a student club on campus that was advocating for crucial resources for undocumented students on campus.
+As a first-generation college graduate and proud “Dreamer,” Erik is passionate about empowering the next generation of central valley residents through education.
+Born in Oakland, CA, Erik was 7 years old when his family moved to the central valley to start their own food business at the local flea market, where he helped his parents while he was still in high school and college.
+Erik sparked a passion in advocating for underserved communities as he volunteered at campus student club that advocated for crucial resources for undocumented students on campus.
+He has his own translation business helping immigration attorneys to file immigration requests.
+He looks forward to building coalitions with diverse communities and increasing civic participation.

 Erik Garcia-Bautista